 Applesauce or Mashed Bananas: 1/4 cup unsweetened of either = 1 large egg

 Either of these produces a nice moist texture.
 However, you will notice the fruit flavor in your final product.
 Applesauce tends to add a bit more chewiness to baked goods while muffins make with bananas often have a slight gumminess.

 While any of these will substitute, we have found our two primary ones (baking powder-oil, and carbonated water) perform much better in most cases.
 However, consider your own preferences, needs, and what you have available.
 And the choices for your baked goods.
 For instance, if you are making Apple Muffins, Applesauce might be the perfect substitute!

 With these 7 Basic Baking Ingredients, your pantry is nearly ready for your next baking day!

-However, before beginning any recipe, you need to read through all the ingredients to ensure that you have sufficient quantities to complete your project.
+However, before beginning any recipe, you need to read through all the ingredients like the basic baking ingredients to ensure that you have sufficient quantities to complete your project.
 Most of us have failed to do this at some point.
 It provides a lesson, for sure.

 Flavorings, while not in every recipe flavorings are critical to many products we bake.

 Many cookie and pastry recipes call for flavors such as vanilla, almond, or peppermint.
 When possible, we recommend using the real version, rather than artificial.